 In this section, you'll explain how you reduced your data and drew conclusions from fieldwork.
-You'' explain why ethnographers do analysis and explain the steps you used to reduce and visual your data.
-In this process, consider:
+You'll explain why ethnographers do analysis and explain the steps you used to reduce and visual your data.
+In this process:

-The conclusion can be formatted many different ways.
-But, first, in this class, explain that you then took the results of your analysis and wrote a report.
+This section can be relatively short.
+You need to explain how you took the results of your analysis and wrote a report.
 Show an image of that report (or many images of its layout).
 Provide a link to the report as well.

-Additionally, this section needs to summarize the page.
-It also include lessons your learned from the process.
-What challenges did you faced?
-What are the limitations of the method that you used?
+You should also discuss lessons you learned from the process.
 What would you have done differently if given another chance or more time?
-Employers understand that not everything works out perfectly all the time; how you deal with adversity and how you can reflect on past projects shows your ability to grow.
+Employers understand that not everything works out perfectly; how you deal with adversity and how you can reflect on past projects shows your ability to grow.